 John and Dorothy Nagulendran

-31

 Managing partner at an investment firm

-♦ Home owners since 2008
+♦ Homeowners since 2008

 What drew us to Andermatt initially were the mountains.
 They're stunning!
 But it was the ease of access that kept us coming back.
 From Zug, where we live, it's just over an hour by car.
 Andermatt today is very different from when we first started coming.
 The ski area has been expanded and developed and the town has become more lively.
 It's hard not to like Andermatt.

 Bänz Simmen

-Local historian and café owner
+Local historian

 Q Born and raised in Andermatt

 I was born 9 km from Andermatt.

 Like most young people, I left to see the world.
 On a bike tour in Australia, I became fascinated with history and culture.
 It got me thinking about my own roots and past.
 Long story short, I began guiding tours around the valley in 2007.
 It's a beautiful way to show visitors the real Andermatt - not just the stuff of myth and legend.

-Ferdi Muheim

-Butcher

-Q Born and raised in Andermatt

-My family has been in Andermatt for three generations.
-We're a real fixture of society, and our regulars are basically family.
-Now, of course, visitors come from all over for our signature air-dried meats.
-But despite this recent growth, we're still very personable.
-I love getting to know people from different and often impressive backgrounds - though you wouldn't know it just by seeing them.
-In Andermatt we're all the same.
-We're all at home here.

 Al Breach

-Hedge fund manager, owner of Enoteca 1620 and part-owner of Wachthuus
+Hedge fund manager, owner of Enoteca 1620 and part-owner

-Q Home owner since 2008

 Andermatt isn't an airbrushed Alpine village.
 It's the real deal.
 People come here because they love the wildness of the mountains - the off-piste skiing, rough terrain and natural world right outside their door.
 I first visited Andermatt as a teenager in the summer of '88 and fell in love.
 Since then, it's been transformed, but it hasn't lost any of that authenticity, that ruggedness.
 It's just gotten brilliant!
 My heart still soars whenever I hit my favourite slopes.

-rubs shoulders with luxury comforts, the familiarity and charm of a small town takes on international sensibilities, and relaxation meets activity.
-What's not to love?

-III.
-LOCAL COLOUR 35
+Gedeon Regli

+Sculptor

+Q Born and raised in Andermatt

+There's something special about the Ursern valley.
+It's hard to describe but I think I love the freedom it offers.
+It holds the perfect combination of camaraderie in town and solitude in the mountains.
+In town, I have my friends and acquaintances; there's culture, home and life.
+But when I need quiet and space from all that, nature is right outside my front door - that's true freedom to me.

 Aline Danioth

 Professional alpine ski racer

-Part Service Service
+Part Series Born and raised in Andermatt

 Andermatt is where I grew up and where I fell in love with my sport.
 For me, there's nowhere like it, and I'm reminded of that every time I return from abroad.
 The mountains, the energy of the town and, of course, the skiing opportunities are incomparable.
 Take it from me, nowhere are the pistes as well groomed or the snow as inviting!

+Carlo Capri

-Carlo Capri Managing director at a manufacturing business ♦ Home owner since 2020 Whether you're craving leisure or adventure, you're in the right place.
+Managing director at a manufacturing business

+♦ Homeowner since 2020

+Whether you're craving leisure or adventure, you're in the right place.
 Andermatt is the perfect all-in-one, year-round holiday destination.
-The ski area is fantastic in winter, and the rest of the year, you can hike, mountain bike and golf.
-And when I feel in need of a wind-down, The Chedi Andermatt is an especially nice treat.
-The
+The ski area is fantastic in